lindaxiong/Internet-Scale-Used-Clothing-App/README.md

-# CS4501 Project - Used Clothing App
+# Used Clothing App

-## Updated User Stories fro Project 7:
+## Updated User Stories for Project 7:

 As a user selling items, I want to be able to..
 - Post my items for other users to see.